 We all experience fatigue or low energy at some point in our lives.
 Sometimes it is temporary like after an all-nighter, or a bout with the flu.
 Whatever the cause, fatigue is difficult to deal with.
 One common but overlooked reason for fatigue is a missed diagnosis of hypothyroidism.
 Today, I’ll share my secrets for natural and effective ways to improve energy… without Starbucks 😉

 A deficiency of the B vitamins harms your adrenal glands and is a frequent cause of fatigue.
 B Complex is profoundly useful to make neurotransmitters and generate ATP energy production via the Krebs cycle.
 You need B12 to support thyroid production and get rid of homocysteine.
-I offer an excellent B Complex vitamin in my store here.

 This ancient herbal adaptogen doesn’t care how you got fatigued, it only seeks to fix your exhausted adrenal glands by increasing your energy and endurance.
 Because licorice stimulates the production of cortisol, it also boosts thyroid hormone.
 One cup of licorice root tea per day might be all you need.
 But proceed with caution: using it for too long or taking too much may induce headaches and hypertension.